kaazing/gateway/doc/security/p_tls_clientapp.md

 To import the self-signed certificate into the iOS device, do the following:

-1. On ${the.gateway}, enter the following command to export the certificate from the default keystore on ${the.gateway}:
+1. On the Gateway, enter the following command to export the certificate from the default keystore on the Gateway:

     keytool -exportcert -alias *hostname* -keystore *GATEWAY\_HOME*\\conf\\keystore.db -storetype JCEKS -file *GATEWAY\_HOME*\\web\\base\\*hostname*.cer -storepass *password*